The author is a guitarist and bassist with over 35 years of experience as a musician.

 Van Halen emerged again in 2009 with A Different Kind of Truth.
-The album featured Dave on vocals, and Eddie’s son Wolfgang on bass.
-Truthfully, it was a decent record, and I loved getting a new Van Halen album, but at the same time it wasn't like the old days.
-I’m sure they know this.
-I’d love to see more from them, and as long as they keep recording I will keep buying their records.
+The album featured Dave on vocals and Eddie’s son Wolfgang on bass.
+Honestly, it was a decent record, and I loved getting a new Van Halen album, but at the same time, it wasn't like the old days.
+I’m sure they knew this.

 What’s Next for Van Halen?

-But I also feel extremely lucky to have been alive at a time in history when the mighty Van Halen reigned, led by the greatest rock guitarist of all time.
+There simply is no Van Halen without Eddie.
+The band that created the soundtrack to so many of our lives died with him.
+Maybe that makes you sad, as it does me.
+But I also feel extremely lucky to have been alive at a time in history when the mighty Van Halen reigned, led by the greatest rock guitarist the world had ever seen.